bvpelt/testclient/src/main/resources/Certificates.md

 # Certificates

+In order for the testclient to work fine there are a few things to take into consideration.
++ The proxy uses ssl termination.
+In order to trust the proxy the root certificate kadasterca must be inserted into a trust store
++ The test.geodatastore.pdok.nl url uses a pki test certificate so the trial pkioverheid test root ca - g2 must be inserted into a trust store

-This document describes how to fill the keystore
+This document describes how to fill the truststore.
+Java uses a keystore.

 The password for proxykeystore.jks is geodatastore